Does Psalm 113:3 mean from sunrise to sunset or does it mean from East to West?

 In the middle of the 1700s, as the first Protestant missionaries began leaving their homelands for other parts of the world, John Gill wrote that Psalm 113:3 was definitely about world evangelism.
 He said the verse looked forward to "Gospel times, when the Gospel should be sent unto all the world, and many should be called from the east and west, from the north and south."

-When Psalm 113:3 is sung today at Jewish Passover celebrations and by Christians using musical settings composed by Stephen P. Smith, Paul Deming and others, it must be heard as the expectation that God's people are to get the Good News to every place on earth.
+Psalm 113:3 is sung today at Jewish Passover celebrations and by Christians using musical settings composed by Stephen P. Smith, Paul Deming, and others.
+When those words are sung, they ned to received by hearers as the expectation that God's people are to get the Good News to every place on earth.

 -- Howard Culbertson,